seany94/Pokemontcg-deckbuilder/README.md

 Further: Allow user to view deck they or other users created in respective profile or under user tab

+Further: Restrict signed in user to edit and delete only their own deck.
+Redirect them to their own profile when signed in user attempt to edit or delete other users deck

 Further: Validate user login to avoid re-sign in

 Further: Allow users to click on card image and a pop up modal will show the card’s details with high resolution image